A third of Earth’s soil is acutely degraded due to agriculture. What could be done? Here are five solutions to soil degradation

 5. Leave land alone

-Leaving more land alone, despite the challenges of a growing population, would really help: it takes around 500 years for just 2.5cm of topsoil to be created.
+Leaving more land alone, despite the challenges of a growing population, is another solution to soil degradation: it takes around 500 years for just 2.5cm of topsoil to be created.
 Taking land out of production would allow soil carbon to rebuild and become stable.
 Experts suggest rotating pastured land used by the meat and dairy industries so less is being used at once.